 I found that I was immediately motivated, and grew to love the accomplished feeling I would receive by diving into my work and sharing what I learned that day by posting on Instagram and Twitter.
 This huge positive effect on my motivation brought me back to my computer much more often than usual.
 I finished building that app, and therefore finished that course, about halfway through the challenge.

 I immediately began working on a new Udemy course called: PHP7 and Laravel Master Course by Joe Santos Garcia.
 I was also back and forth working on a couple of freelance client websites in the process.

-So I continued documenting everyday as I worked on these projects.
-There were a few times were I might have missed a few days here and there, but I would always start back were I left off and I kept it moving.
+So I continued documenting every day as I worked on these projects.
+There were a few times where I might have missed a few days here and there, but I would always start back where I left off and I kept it moving.
 That is one thing I would say to newcomers of this challenge is that you should take it seriously, and follow the guidelines the best you can, but don’t beat yourself up if you miss a day every now and then.

 Life happens, and a lot of newbies and self-taught developers trying to enter into the industry have full-time jobs while they try to balance everything.
 So I would highly recommend this challenge to anyone looking to level up their skills as a way to hold themselves accountable and to increase motivation.